ecoacoustics/website/content/resources/lessons/sound-basics/presentation/index.md

 >   resolution will be lower.
 Or a high frequency resolution, with a lower temporal
 >   resoltuion.
 Or somewhere in between for both.
 > - This trade-off is principally determined by setting the window
 >   length.
-The window length is expressed in samples.
+The window length is expressed in samples, and should be a power of 2.

 {{% /slide %}}
 {{% slide %}}